Belgian-Coder/akka-net-introduction/README.md

-# akka-net-introduction
+# Akka.NET - Introduction to the actor model
-Akka.NET - Introduction to the actor model
+This repository contains the example files for aforementioned blog post